lw0s/lw0s/README.md

-# 🏄‍♂lwos

 **`Digital Craftsman (Developer/Creator)`**

 I'm a computer engineer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[UCXaLPLN0MCWxeoAeRcCIZ5w][youtube]".

    <p align="left">
       <a href="https://www.youtube.com/channel/UCXaLPLN0MCWxeoAeRcCIZ5w">